JRCSTU/wltp/README.rst

 of the specs above using the :file:`devtools/csvcolumns8to2.py` script, but it still requires an intermediate manual step involving a spreadsheet to copy the table into ands save them as CSV.

-Then use the :file:`devtools/buildwltcclass.py` to contruct the respective python-vars into the :mod:`wltp/model.py` sources.
+Then use the :file:`devtools/buildwltcclass.py` to construct the respective python-vars into the :mod:`wltp/model.py` sources.